Banking Sustainable Products & Services

 Philanthropy & Sustainable Investment (P&SI)

 The umbrella foundations Accentus, Empiris and Symphasis in Switzerland and SymAsia in Singapore provide solutions for Credit Suisse clients who wish to use part of their wealth to benefit social causes.
-Founders have the option of establishing an individual subfoundation during their lifetime or after their death (by means of testamentary disposition) and can freely determine the name, purpose and mode of distribution.
+Founders have the option of establishing an individual subfoundation during their lifetime or after their death and can freely determine the name, purpose and mode of distribution.
 By being part of the grants committee, they are able to participate in the selection of supported charitable undertakings.
-All four foundations are politically and religiously unaffiliated.
 Since the creation of the client foundations Accentus, Empiris and Symphasis, more than 2,100 charitable projects have been supported, with over CHF 97 million distributed.
 In Singapore, SymAsia has gifted around USD 24 million since it was founded in 2010.
 As Credit Suisse assumes the foundations' administration and management costs, the great majority of the donations goes directly toward helping worthwhile causes.